oleksandr-dubrov/bluetube/README.md

 In order to install *bluetube* to a specified directory you can run the next command:
 >./install *directory_to_install_in*

+If *bluetube* is present in the specified directory then the files will be rewritten.

 4 Configurations.
 ------------------